Iraq will not become another Syria, says government, as car bombs kill 34

 Sunni Muslim militant groups, including al Qaeda, have stepped up their insurgency against Iraq's Shi'ite-led government in the past four months, raising fears of a return to full-blown sectarian conflict 18 months after U.S. troops left.

-Police sources said one bomb exploded 200-300 meters (yards) from Baghdad's international zone, close to Iraq's Foreign Ministry.
+Police sources said one bomb exploded 200-300 metres (yards) from Baghdad's international zone, close to Iraq's Foreign Ministry.
 Four people died and 12 others were wounded.

 The central zone is a highly-fortified area housing Western embassies including the U.S. mission, and the nearby Iraqi ministry has been a frequent target of attacks.